2018 Adelaide Crows pre-season camp: Aftermath

 The camp was not effective in improving the results of the Adelaide Football Club.
 Adelaide had a poor 2018 season, finishing 12th on the ladder and missing the finals.
 Midway through the 2018 season, Adelaide cut all ties with Collective Minds, who claimed that the decision was mutual.
 After the cutting of ties, Adelaide coach Don Pyke admitted that the camp was a failure.
 Several Adelaide players left the club over the next few seasons.
 Among the most notable departures were Eddie Betts, who had declared "That [camp] was one of the main reasons why it was so hard to enjoy footy", and returned to his old club Carlton; and Mitch McGovern, who left the club after the 2018 season, also to play for Carlton.
 In June 2020, McGovern's manager Colin Young singled out the camp as the singular reason for McGovern leaving the club.
 All in all, 8 out of Adelaide's best 22 players in 2017 left the club as of July 2020, a turnover amount described as an "exodus".
 Pyke also left the club, resigning at the end of the 2019 season after another subpar season, with Brett Burton and assistant coach Scott Camporeale being sacked a month later.
+In the 2020 season, the Crows finished last, earning their first ever wooden spoon.

 In September 2020, Collective Minds sued Nine Entertainment for defamation.
 As a result, Nine retracted 13 publications about the camp in February 2022.

 In August 2022, Eddie Betts released a biography containing previously unknown revelations about what happened at the camp.
 In response the Adelaide Football Club publicly apologised to him.
 Following the release of Betts's biography, Josh Jenkins released a statement with further details from the camp.
 His opposition to aspects of the camp led to him being ostracised and was the reason he left the club.
 Bryce Gibbs also spoke out about events that transpired at the camp.